liorshalev01/eyepoint-website/src/pages/index.md

 ## **How It Works** {#1bf8879d650180bf9321fb98174b2adf}

+1. **Encrypted Display.**
-1. **Encrypted display.** When users open or view confidential data, the application displays a visually encrypted version on-screen.
+When users open or view confidential data, the application displays a visually encrypted version on-screen.
+2. **AR Decryption.**
-2. **AR decryption.** Our AR glasses detect and match encryption keys, then decrypt the data and overlay clear text over the application screen.
+Our AR glasses detect and match encryption keys, then decrypt the data and overlay clear text over the application screen.
+3. **Biometric Binding.**
-3. **Biometric key.** Each user’s biometric data helps generate unique encryption keys so only the rightful wearer can access the information.
+Each user’s biometric data helps generate unique encryption keys so only the rightful wearer can access the information.
 If the glasses are lost or stolen, the data remains protected.
+4. **Air-Gap.**
-4. **True air-gap.** The AR glasses are isolated from the network, making remote compromise virtually impossible.
+The AR glasses are isolated from the network, making remote compromise virtually impossible.
 Decryption happens only at eye level, so sensitive data never appears in plaintext at the endpoint or over the network.

 Employees can open sensitive documents on any laptop, yet the text remains encrypted until viewed through our AR glasses, preventing unauthorized screenshots or key logging.